 1. Remove bundled application

-Go to your Applications folder and look for the app you installed just before your noticed the Gamezooks malware on your Mac.
-Drag it to the Trash and empty the Trash.
+Go to your Applications folder and look for the app you installed just before you noticed the Gamezooks malware on your Mac.
+Drag it to the Trash and empty it.

 2. Get rid of adware browser extensions

 This is the key to removing adware from your Mac.
 You need to get rid of the browser extensions causing it in each of the browsers you use.
 You may also have to reset your homepage and default search engine, as adware often redirects those.

 How to remove the browser extension in Safari